‘Christy’ Review: Sydney Sweeney Lands a Knockout in a Gritty, Heartfelt Boxing Drama

 That's A Wrap | Christy |

-“Sydney Sweeney transforms completely for the role of Christy Martin, delivering a raw and physical performance that grounds the film.
-While ‘Christy’ occasionally leans on biopic tropes, her emotional range and physical dedication elevate the material, landing it firmly in fighting form.”
+“Sydney Sweeney transforms completely for the role of Christy Martin, delivering a raw, physical, and deeply human performance that anchors the film.
+While Christy sometimes leans on biopic tropes, Sweeney’s emotional depth and unflinching realism elevate it into something vital — a story not just of survival, but of self-definition.”

 CREDITS